CakeCrusher/cultural_evolution/README.md

 Read the paper here: [*Cultural Evolution of Cooperation among LLM Agents*](https://arxiv.org/pdf/2412.10270)

+## NOTE
+Currently in development but the foundations are set.

 This implementation consists of:
 1. **A Numeric Simulation**: A simplified representation of the Donor Game.
 2. **An Agentic Simulation**: A sophisticated model leveraging OpenAI's client SDK with structured outputs.